What does it mean to be young in an ageing world?

 Roger Martin is Professor Emeritus and former Institute Director of the Martin Prosperity Institute at the Rotman School of Management at the University of Toronto.View profile

-Riccardo Rebonato is Professor of Finance at EDHEC Business School.
+Riccardo Rebonato is Professor of Finance at EDHEC Business School and Scientific Director of the EDHEC-Risk Climate Impact Institute.
 Previously he was Global Head of Rates and FX Research at PIMCO.
 He also served as Global Head of Market Risk, Global Head of Research and Head of Complex IR Derivatives Trading at several UK-based international institutions.View profile

 David Runciman is Professor of Politics at the University of Cambridge and presenter of the podcast Talking PoliticsView profile